honhaoyuan0/ProgressArc/README.md

 pip install -r requirements.txt
 ```

-3. Beg the developers to give you the DB connection string, then put it in a `.env` file in the project root:
+3. Beg the developers to give you the necessary secrets, then put it in a `.env` file in the project root:

 ```
 MONGO_URI=<SECRET>
+FLASK_SECRET_KEY=<SECRET>
 ```

 4. Run the `auth-service` microservice: